GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 The **-X** and **-Y** options shift origin of plot by (*xoff*,\ *yoff*) inches (Default is (:ref:`MAP_ORIGIN_X <MAP_ORIGIN_X>`, :ref:`MAP_ORIGIN_Y <MAP_ORIGIN_Y>`) for new plots [15]_ and (0,0) for overlays (**-O**)).
-By default, all translations are relative to the previous origin (see Figure ).
+By default, all translations are relative to the previous origin (see Figure :ref:`missing`).
 Supply offset as **c** to center the plot in that direction relative to the page margin.
 Absolute translations (i.e., relative to a fixed point (0,0) at the lower left corner of the paper) can be achieve by